 Application fees depend on the level of proposed investment, and at the time of writing, are as follows:

 - Investment between US$250,000 and US$500,000, fee US$7,500

 - Investment between US$500,000 and US$2,500,000, fee US$10,000.00;

 Ministry of Economic Development

 Fax No.: (501)-8-23111

-In 2008, the Belize Trade and Investment Development Service (BELTRAIDE) announced that its focus will be trained on three strategic areas: Investment Promotion, Entrepreneurial Development, and Marketing.
+In 2008, the Belize Trade and Investment Development Service (BELTRAIDE) announced that it will focus on three strategic areas: investment promotion, entrepreneurial development and marketing.